edgelesssys/docs.edgeless.systems/ego/workflows/build.md

 ```bash
 ego run <executable>
 ```
-You can set the `OE_SIMULATION=1` environment variable if you want to simulate the enclave, e.g. for development on hardware that does not support enclaves.
+You can set the `OE_SIMULATION=1` environment variable if you want to simulate the enclave, e.g. for development on hardware that doesn't support enclaves.

-Look at our [example collection](../getting-started/examples.md) if you want to see the build process in action.
+Look at the [example collection](../getting-started/examples.md) if you want to see the build process in action.